 All Canadian businesses whether incorporated or not, must register for a business number from Canada Revenue Agency (CRA).
-Follow the link below to CRA's general website.
-From there look for business number registration. www.cra-arc.gc.ca.

 This business number registration process registers your business for a federal tax number, sales tax number and payroll tax number.
 You will then be required to file and pay the appropriate federal, sales and payroll taxes as discussed in the following chapters.